 4. Urinary Stones

-Urinary stones (or uroliths) are crystal mineral deposits that can form in your pet’s urinary tracts.
+Urinary stones (or uroliths) are crystal mineral deposits that can form in your pet’s urinary tract.
 The two most common types are calcium oxalate and struvite stones.
 The latter consists of chemicals, such as ammonia, phosphorus, or magnesium.
 They can irritate the urinary tract and set the stage for secondary bacterial infections.
 As you may surmise, it is a painful condition that may require emergency treatment.

 Special diets can reduce the formation of struvites and help prevent recurrences.
 It’s worth mentioning that some plants, such as philodendron, contain calcium oxalate, too.
 Ingestion can cause oral irritation.